The Dark Side of Gravity: B=-1/A, The New Schwarzschild Solution

 Adapting the PN formalism to DG, following the notation conventions of Ref.~\refcite{Will} we can systematically compare the obtained results with the corresponding ones in GR.
-The DG B=-1/A field at PN order in the preferred frame reads:
+The GR PPN field at PN order reads: